Martin Garrix: 2022–present: Sentio

 On 27 March 2022, Garrix released "Follow", a collaboration with Zedd featuring guest vocals from Emily Warren.
 A week later, he released the track "Limitless" with Mesto.
 On the same day, Garrix announced his debut album, Sentio, which was released on 29 April.
 All the songs on the album were listed in order of release date as singles.

 On 15 July 2022, Garrix released "Loop", a collaboration with DallasK featuring vocals from Sasha Alex Sloan.
 The track was first premiered during Garrix's set at Ultra Music Festival earlier that year.

+Garrix reclaimed the DJ Mag Top 100 DJs title on 19 October, 2022, his fourth time winning the award.

 On 8 December 2022, Garrix released "Hero", a collaboration with Jvke and the mobile card game Marvel Snap.

+At the end of 2024, Garrix once again won the DJ Mag Top 100 DJs award, winning his fifth title, and tying David Guetta and Armin Van Buuren for the joint-most wins by a single DJ.
 The 1st of October of 2025, he was named the second-best DJ in the world by DJ Mag’s Top 100 DJs Awards, narrowly missing the top spot he held in 2024.
 The recognition marked a decade of uninterrupted podium finishes for Garrix, who has remained in the top three every year since 2015.

+In June 2026, whilst performing shows in the United States, Garrix debuted his collaboration with American singer Madonna, "Bizarre".
+The track, which was released on the latter's fifteenth studio album, Confessions II, debuted at number 58 on the UK Singles Downloads Chart.